3ddN/Amazfit-Music-Player/README.md

 * Choose a folder to play only music within it
 * Play all mp3 files on the watch sorted by name
 * Choose a playmode: default, repeat all, repeat one, random
+* Use the headset buttons to control music
 * set volume (0 - 30)

 ### Apple AirPods Support